5 Tips For Sustainable Eating

 I’m a huge farmer’s market buff.
 Eating from your local farmer’s market or signing up for a CSA is a great way to eat locally without even going out of your way to do so.
 You’ll be guaranteed fresh, local produce which means that these are not only environmentally friendly but definitely the easiest way to begin to enjoy sustainable eating.
 You can amp this up by bringing your own recyclable bag to your farmer’s market.
-If you want more tips for farmer’s market shopping, check out my post of tips for eating healthy on a budget.
-Read: Tips for Eating Healthy on a Budget
+If you want more tips for farmer’s market shopping, check out my post of tips for eating well on a budget.
+Read: Tips for Eating Well on a Budget

 2. Eating seasonally.

 This definitely goes hand in hand with eating locally.
 Eating seasonal means that the locally produced goods didn’t require extra resources to be produced to survive in an environment outside of their natural climate temperatures.
 This means winter squash in the winter, strawberries and radishes in the spring and any other seasonal guidelines that are specific to where you live.
 This also means that your produce is coming right out of the ground as opposed to being reaped by farmers weeks ago and needed to be preserved for such a long time until it finally reaches your table.
 Read: Seasonal Produce Guides